Skip to main content

 Add Hermes MPI-IO interceptor

-jarvis pipeline append hermes_api
+jarvis ppl append hermes_api +mpi

 This will automatically locate the interceptor library by traversing various environment variables.
 This will ensure that MPI-IO is intercepted by Hermes.